openflighthpc/flight-job-service/api/docs/routes.md

     "type": "scripts",          # REQUIRED - Specfies the resource is a script "id": STRING,               # REQUIRED - The script's ID "attributes": {
-      "name": STRING,           # REQUIRED - The name of the script "createdAt": STRING,      # REQUIRED - The creation date-time in RFC3339 format "path": STRING            # REQUIRED - The script's path on the filesystem },
+      "name": STRING,           # REQUIRED - Same as the ID "createdAt": STRING,      # REQUIRED - The creation date-time in RFC3339 format "path": STRING            # REQUIRED - The script's path on the filesystem },